CLOSE SEARCH

 worked alongside other individuals who allegedly orchestrated and controlled the scheme.

-Furthermore, our client had no formal financial or legal training that would have alerted him to irregularities in the product or its marketing.
+Furthermore, R had no formal financial or legal training that would have alerted him to irregularities in the product or its marketing.

-From the early stages of the case, we identified a clear defence strategy and obtained expert evidence and documentary material supporting the plausibility of our client's belief, demonstrating that the investment literature was sufficiently convincing to have deceived a reasonable person acting in good faith.
+From the early stages of the case, it was important to identify a clear defence strategy and obtain expert evidence and documentary material supporting the plausibility of R's belief, demonstrating that the investment literature was sufficiently convincing to have deceived a reasonable person acting in good faith.

-We conducted an extensive review of disclosure which spanned multiple jurisdictions, including communications intercepts, financial transaction analysis, and meeting records, and were able to demonstrate the limited scope of our client's actual knowledge and involvement.
+An extensive review of disclosure was conducted, spanning multiple jurisdictions, including communications intercepts, financial transaction analysis, and meeting records, in order to demonstrate the limited scope of R's actual knowledge and involvement.
 A careful assessment of the organisational hierarchy was central to the case.

-Whilst the prosecution sought to present our client as being part of a knowing conspiracy, at the very heart of the misrepresentations to investors and in receipt of high commissions, we were able to successfully demonstrate that:
+Whilst the prosecution sought to present P as being part of a knowing conspiracy, at the very heart of the misrepresentations to investors and in receipt of high commissions, evidence was obtained to successfully demonstrate that:

 He had no knowledge of the full structure of the operation or the identities and roles of all of those in charge within the organisation